 “Mama, I need to come home”

-One of the hardest calls I’ve ever had to make was when I had to hustle up some change to use the old payphone in the basement inside the New York Public Library in midtown Manhattan to call my mom to tell her I needed to come home to clear my name, and that I needed money to do so… her order of protection be damned.
+One of the hardest calls I’ve ever had to make was when I had to hustle up some change to use the old payphone in the basement inside the New York Public Library on 5th next to Bryant Park in midtown Manhattan to call my mom to tell her I needed to come home to clear my name, and that I needed money to do so… her order of protection be damned.
 I knew I was risking it all, including my freedom, but at that point I had no other choice.
 My cell phone had just got cut off after I had lied for the umpteenth time to Sprint that I would make a promise to pay and didn’t pay.
 It was the first time in a long time I had to swallow my pride and be vulnerable to her, and it was the first time in a long time she listened to me and showed kindness and compassion… kind of.
 She told me she recently removed the order of protection so my call to her didn’t put me in jeopardy of going to jail.
 She also agreed to buy me a Greyhound bus ticket bound for Little Rock so I could travel to Ruston and face the charges looming over my head.
 However, when I did finally reach the residence I was once banished from, I immediately felt unwanted.
 The room I shared with my sister growing up was a complete shitshow, and I was certain we didn’t leave it that way when we were kicked out just two months earlier.
 Our belongings were literally thrown everywhere.
 As I inspected the room further, I noticed that some high school senior class pictures that I’d taken at Sears were ripped to shreds and thrown about on the floor.
 I picked them up as my mom entered the room.
 “I didn’t have time to clean up,” she said.
 Yet, she knew I was coming home three days ago when she bought me the bus ticket.
 With hurt and disgust, I looked at her with a torn picture of half my head in my hand.
 She said, “I was very angry with you.”
 She paused for a second, looked around at the trashed bedroom, turned and just walked away.
 Welcome home, Jennifer.

 Hello.
 My name is Jennifer, and I’m an alcoholic… but I’m really just here to clear a dope charge.
 Can you sign this please?
 Thannnnks…’preciate it.